mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

    kubectl apply -f <example>.yaml --namespace <my-namespace>
    ```

-The resulting Replica Set will be PSSA (Primary-Secondary-Seconday-Arbiter)
+The resulting Replica Set will be PSSA (Primary-Secondary-Secondary-Arbiter)
 configuration.

 ## Upgrade your MongoDBCommunity Resource Version and Feature Compatibility Version